ersilia-os/griddify/README.md

 arrows_plot(Xc, Xg)
 ```

 To continue with the next steps, it is actually more convenient to get mappings as integers.
+The following method gives you the size of the grid as well.

 ```python
 mappings, side = cg.get_mappings(Xc)